efeminella/jqote2-template-loader/README.md

 A jQuery Plugin which provides an API for loading external jQote2 templates.

 ## Example
 Using the jQote2 Template Loader plugin is simple.
+As always, along with `jQuery` and `jQote2`, include the `jquery.jqote2.loader-min.js` script on your page.

 Assume a template file named `"example.tpl"`, which contains the following template definition:

 ``` html
 <script type="text/html" id="articles_tpl">